jjloomis/adobe-premiere-basic-video-editing/creating-a-premiere-project-file.md

 6. In the New Project dialog box, give your project a name. \(Follow JAMS naming conventions.\)
 7. When finished, click OK.

-Note: By default, Scratch Disc locations are set to reside in the same location as the PRPROJ file.
+Note: By default, Scratch Discs are set to reside in the same location as your PRPROJ file.
 Scratch Disc locations should not be changed.